Other parts of this series:

 Of course, skepticism about the digital world is not restricted to British minors.
 Some voices calling for less cutting-edge tech in our lives can even be found within the tech sector.
-The Center for Humane Technology, for instance, is a group of early employees at big tech firms who are so alarmed by the harm caused by smartphones and social media that it’s raising awareness of technology “hijacking our minds and society.”
+The Center for Humane Technology, for instance, is a group of former employees at big tech firms who are so alarmed by the harm caused by smartphones and social media that it’s raising awareness of technology “hijacking our minds and society.”

 Fjord’s annual report, crowdsourced from its 1,000 design and innovation experts around the globe, calls this trend “Silence is Gold,” because it signals a growing appreciation for technologies and organizations that know when to be quiet.

 “The values users seek from the products, services and organizations we choose to interact with are shifting,” the report reads.
 “Where once we celebrated novelty, excitement and instant gratification, we now reject organizations that shout to get our attention.”